 Length of approval process

-Medicinal cannabis products are not approved therapeutic goods and have narcotic status, any decisions about treatment need to be carefully considered.
-Once a completed application is received it will be assessed and determined within two business days.
+Because most medicinal cannabis products are not approved therapeutic goods and have narcotic status, any decisions about treatment need to be carefully considered.
+Once a completed application is received it will be assessed promptly and can generally be determined within 2 business days.

 If an applicant is dissatisfied with the decision of the chief executive, they can request a review.
 If the decision remains disputed, it can be appealed through the Queensland Civil and Administrative Tribunal (QCAT).